Felsir/MonogameTetrisTutorial/Docs/2-2-TheGrid.md

 ```

 ### Testing the code
-Replace the lines in the `GameScene` class so instead of locking t3 directly into place, we're adding 3 attempts:
+Replace the lines in the `TestScene` class so instead of locking t3 directly into place, we're adding 3 attempts:
 ```csharp
             _playfield.LockInPlace(t1, 3, 4);
             _playfield.LockInPlace(t2, 6, 7);